austin-thesing/GitCommitGenius/README.md

 # Git Commit Summarizer

-This VSCode extension generates git commit summaries using NLP and integrates with external git clients.
+This VSCode extension generates git commit summaries using NLP, integrates with external git clients, and offers premium features for advanced commit analysis.

 ## Features

 - Analyze current code changes in the git staging area
-- Generate concise summaries of changes using OpenAI's GPT-4 or a Cloudflare-compatible model
+- Generate concise summaries of changes using OpenAI's GPT-3.5 or GPT-4 (premium) or a Cloudflare-compatible model
+- Analyze commit history and suggest related changes (premium feature)
 - Easily copy or directly use generated summaries for commit messages
 - Integration with external git clients (currently supports Tower)
+- Premium tier with advanced features and higher token limits

 ## Requirements